 Fly fishing is a popular sport amongst fishermen, as it requires skill and patience to successfully catch a fish.
 It involves using a specialized piece of equipment called a fly rod, which is designed specifically for casting lightweight artificial lures or flies into the water.
 These are designed to look like small insects, and the idea is to entice the fish to take the bait.

-Fly fishing is often a dream come true for many anglers, as the experience of catching a fish with nothing more than a rod, line and fly is something that many find to be both challenging and rewarding.
-Fly fishing requires an intimate knowledge of the water, the fish, and the techniques used to catch them.
+Anglers often consider fly fishing to be a dream come true, as it entails the exhilarating experience of catching a fish using just a rod, line, and fly.
+It demands a deep understanding of the water, the fish, and the methods employed to successfully hook them.
 The Dream Stream is one of the best places in Colorado for fly fishing.